 The footings were cast with a network of holes for future marine life,

 as well as concrete textures specified for coral growth.
 After the project’s

-de-installation, footings were lowered into the sea as part of extensive artificial
+de-installation, footings were lowered to the seabed as part of extensive artificial

-The structures highlight the opportunities of designing for multi-species
+reef construction.
+The structures show the opportunities of multi-species design